 Periodontal (gum) disease is a degenerative condition caused by bacterial infection.
 It is a progressive condition that eventually leads to the deterioration of gum and bone tissue, and is the leading cause of tooth loss among adults.
 In fact, 4 out of 5 adults have periodontal disease and don’t know it, as the initial stages of this condition are usually painless.
-Call Wasatch Gentle Dental today at 801-262-6661 to learn more about periodontal disease and schedule your appointment with Dr. Andrew Smith and Dr. Jason Wareham.
+Call Wasatch Gentle Dental today at 801-262-6661 to learn more about periodontal disease and schedule your appointment with Dr. Andrew Smith.

 There are several types of periodontal disease.
 The earlier, less severe stage of gum disease is known as gingivitis.
-Gingivitis is a mild gum inflammation, and can be easily treated with a thorough dental cleaning from our dentists and an improved oral health routine.
+Gingivitis is a mild gum inflammation, and can be easily treated with a thorough dental cleaning from our dentist and an improved oral health routine.
 If untreated, it spreads below the gum line and progresses into more severe forms of periodontal disease, generally known as periodontitis.
 There are several different types of periodontitis, which are characterized by tissue loss or tissue death.
 Gum disease has also been proven to be linked to your systemic (overall) health, and can contribute to conditions such as diabetes, heart disease, and respiratory disease.

 There are many factors which contribute to the development of periodontal disease, including: